gwcbi/ResearchAnalytics/ProblemSets/PS5/PS5.md

 ## The report

 Submit your code as an R script along with clear answers to the course 2GW site.
+Make sure to add comments to your code so I know you know what you're doing!
 The answers can be in a separate file (pdf or word) or clearly noted in the script.

 ## Due date